w3f/polkadot-wiki/docs/learn/learn-governance.md

 The prime member is chosen based on a [Borda count](https://en.wikipedia.org/wiki/Borda_count).

-The purpose of having a prime member of the council is to ensure a quorum, even when several members abstain from a vote.
+The purpose of having a prime member on the council is to ensure a quorum, even when several members abstain from a vote.
 Council members might be tempted to vote a "soft rejection" or a "soft approval" by not voting and letting the others vote.
-With the existence of a prime member, it forces councillors to be explicit in their votes or have their vote counted for whatever is voted on by the prime.
+With the existence of a prime member, it forces councillors to be explicit in their votes or leave their voting privilege up to the prime member.

 ## Technical Committee